-Triggers are the SQL codes that are automatically executed in response to certain events on a particular table.
-These are used to maintain the integrity of the data.
-A trigger in SQL works similar to a real-world trigger.
+Triggers in SQL are concise snippets of code that automatically execute when specific events occur on a table.
+These triggers play a vital role in maintaining data integrity, ensuring the accuracy and consistency of information.
+Similar to their real-world counterparts, SQL triggers act as a safeguard, responding to events and safeguarding data integrity.
 For example, when the gun trigger is pulled a bullet is fired.
 We all know this, but how this is related to Triggers in SQL?
 To understand this let’s consider a hypothetical situation.

 John is the marketing officer in a company.
 When a new customer data is entered into the company’s database he has to send the welcome message to each new customer.
 If it is one or two customers John can do it manually, but what if the count is more than a thousand?
 Well in such scenario triggers come in handy.

 Thus, now John can easily create a trigger which will automatically send a welcome email to the new customers once their data is entered into the database.
 So I hope you are clear with the introduction of Triggers in SQL.